qcxc123/EE4705_Project_2_group_9/README.md

 ```bash
 rasa shell
 ```
-These commands will deploy the rasa chatbot and action servers on local endpoints as indicated in Rasa/endpoints.yml.
-You may then chat with the Rasa model in terminal 1.
+You may then chat with the Rasa model in terminal 2.

 ## Datasets
 ### RetGen